cmda-bt/be-course-22-23/week-6.md

 *   **Due**: before week 8

 #### Description
-This week you'll pick one topic (minimum, but you can do multiple) to work on for the team assessment.
 The topic can be anything related to back-end.
 The list below will give you some starting points.
-There are things likelike security enhancements, application structure, performance optimizations and many more.
+There are things like security enhancements, application structure, performance optimizations and many more.

 → [List of topics for inspiration][topics]